Julio Lobo

 Following the Cuban revolution of 1959, Lobo was summoned to Havana by Che Guevara.
 He was informed that all of his sugar mills, other companies, and his houses were being appropriated by the newly formed Communist regime.
-However, knowing that Lobo was only person in Cuba who knew how to run the sugar refineries, Guevara offered Lobo a job as the head of the sugar industry in Cuba.
+However, knowing that Lobo was the only person in Cuba who knew how to run the sugar refineries, Guevara offered Lobo a job as the head of the sugar industry in Cuba.
 If he accepted, Lobo would be granted one sugar mill and one personal residence.
 Lobo told Guevara he needed to think it over.
 The next day, Lobo boarded his private plane and left Cuba, never to return.

 Lobo was born in Caracas (Venezuela) to a father of Sephardi Jewish descent and a Catholic mother, and grew up in Havana, Cuba.
 As a young man he studied in the United States.
 He subsequently married into an old Cuban aristocratic family, the Montalvo family.
 Eventually he inherited his father's trading business and turned it into the world's largest sugar trading firm.

 A renowned art connoisseur, Lobo also acquired the largest collection of Napoleonic memorabilia outside of France.
 The collection is housed today in Havana in the former home of Orestes Ferrara, at the Napoleon Museum (Havana).
 Many of the books and manuscripts from Lobo's collection were moved to the Biblioteca Nacional de Cuba José Martí.

 Lobo died in Madrid on January 30, 1983, and is buried at the Almudena Cathedral next to Spain's Palacio Real.